 Students can make conclusions clearly and through the support of their knowledge.
 They will also be able to explain the reasons for their conclusions.

 thanks to the general scaffolding of the course which puts processes related to learning and teaching in a social context at the centre, students will develop learning skills useful to continue studying autonomously and in a self-directed way in lifelong learning education.

-Significant knowledge of Greek language and literature (for UniPR students or graduates, the passing of the Greek Literature exam is required - 12 CFU).
+Significant knowledge of Greek language and literature (for UniPR students or graduates, the passing of the Greek Literature exam CFU is required).